Self-care – that old chestnut. Right now, it feels like we can’t move for people telling us we should care about ourselves.

 Self-care is often about the little things – the little things you appreciate that bring you pleasure.
 My blogging friend Lol Murray of Minimal-lol describes this perfectly in her post “My Boutique Wardrobe!”.
 How can a simple coathanger be part of self-care?
 Read Lol’s wonderful post to find out (click on the title).

-If your relationship with food and yourself feel dysfunctional and chaotic, then self-neglect isn’t working for you.
+If your relationships with food and yourself feel dysfunctional and chaotic, then self-neglect isn’t working for you.
 Maybe it’s time to try some self-care.

 You’re allowed to care for yourself – as we all are – so give yourself permission.